Sleep apnea is a common but potentially dangerous condition, characterized by repeated interruptions to your breathing while you sleep.

 - Worsening of ADHD

 Fortunately, all this can be avoided with proper treatment.
-Let our caring team at Beaumont Family Dentistry and the TMJ And Sleep Dentistry Center of Kentucky get you on the path toward a better night’s sleep and improved overall health.
+Let our caring team at Beaumont Family Dentistry and Sleep Better Lexington get you on the path toward a better night’s sleep and improved overall health.
 Give us a call at 859-251-5115 today and schedule an appointment.